Vernes, Trøndelag

-Vernes (sometimes called Agdenes) is a village in Orkland municipality in Trøndelag county, Norway.
+Vernes (sometimes called Agdenes) is a village in Orkland Municipality in Trøndelag county, Norway.

+Location

 The village is located on the end of the Vernes peninsula which sits at junction of the Verrafjorden and the Trondheimsleia.
 The village is the site of the Agdenes Church and the Vernes ferry quay which has regular connections to the islands of Leksa, Storfosna, and Garten to the north.
 Vernes is about 8 km west of the village of Vassbygda.